levenhagen/acs-sensor-policy-set/README.md

 # acs-sensor-policy-set

+This is a attempt to have a policy to

-1 - Create your ACSCS instance at console.redhat.com/beta
+1 - If you don't have one, create your ACSCS instance at console.redhat.com/beta.

-2 - Download the cloud init bundle (Kubernetes Secrets)
+2 - Also in case you haven't yet, download the cloud init bundle (Kubernetes Secrets).

-3 - Either apply them manually (oc apply -f init-bundle.yaml) or place in the input-sensor/acs-secrets.yml file(the policy will apply all secrets contained in that file).

-4 - Get the UI and Endpoint URLs of your instance and place it in the input-sensor/acs-secrets.yml, base64 encoded.
+3 - Apply the init bundle on the cluster to be secured by ACSCS: kubectl create -f <init_bundle>.yaml -n stackrox

+4 - Create one more secret containing ACSCS URLs: ```kubectl create secret generic acs-credential-endpoint --from-literal=UI=<YOUR ACSCS UI URL> --from-literal=endpoint=< YOUR ACSCS DATA ENDPOINT>``` (You can get these info in your instance dashboard in https://console.redhat.com/beta/application-services/acs/instances)

-5 - Create this policySet with PolicyGenerator in RHACM.
+5 - in RHACM, create this policySet with PolicyGenerator in the applications view.

-PS: This policySet will be target to every managed cluster in RHACM.
-If you want a managed cluster to be out of this placement, apply the following label to the cluster: "acscs=Skip"
+PS: This policySet will target every cluster in RHACM.
+If you don't want a given cluster to be tracked, apply the following label to it: "acscs=Skip"

+Future improvements: automate the process of creating the secrets to every managed cluster in RHACM.